markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 We could push back and claim it's not possible.
 Who knows... maybe it isn't?
 We'll need time to play around with different options, but at least those are billable hours!
 Assuming the animation can be done, here's what we'll tackle in this lesson:

-1. Experiment with CSS animation.
+1. Experiment with different animation techniques.

-2. Choose the best option and prep the HTML and CSS.
+2. Choose the best approach and prep the HTML and CSS.

 3. Animate the trainers' hover states.